xiaoyang-sde/knowledge-base/docs/computer-science/algorithm-design/03-graphs.md

 For a given recursive call `dfs(u)`, all nodes that are marked "Explored" between the invocation and the end of this recursive call are descendants of u in T.

-Let T be a depth-first search tree, where x and y be nodes in T. Let (x, y) be an edge of G that is not an edge of T. Then one of x or y is an ancestor of the other.
+Let T be a depth-first search tree, where x and y be nodes in T. Let (x, y) be an edge of $G$ that is not an edge of T. Then one of x or y is an ancestor of the other.

 ### The Set of All Connected Components